Beauty Blogger Sonia Ali Is A Dead Ringer For Kim Kardashian In Instagram Snap

 Those features were on display in her latest snap, with Sonia accentuating the look with Kim’s signature parted hairstyle and full lips.
 The beauty blogger appears to be fully embracing her similarities to Kim, showing them off in her viral posts.

 Sonia Ali is not the only one cashing in on her resemblance to Kim Kardashian.
-As The Inquisitr noted, Instagram model Anastasiya Kvitko has earned the nickname “Russian Kim Kardashian” for her similarities to the Keeping Up With The Kardashians star, though more so for her curvy physique that seems to match Kim.
+As The Inquisitr noted, Instagram model Anastasiya Kvitko has earned the nickname “Russian Kim Kardashian” for her similarities to the Keeping Up with the Kardashians star, though more so for her curvy physique that seems to match Kim’s.

 Anastasiya regularly gets viral interest for her photos, with many celebrity news outlets featuring them.
 Like Sonia Ali, Anastasiya seems to embrace her similarities to Kim and frequently copies the reality television star’s looks to gain more viral attention.